Jarno458/TsRandomizer/ReadMe.md

 * When you obtain the pyramid keys, a random transition room is unlocked that could open new routing oppertunities
 * The temporal gyre is closed, due to its high randomness inside an already randomized timezone, the timezone would be highly unstable

+# Item Tracker
+The TsRandomizer.ItemTracker.exe can be used to automagicly track any progression item you obtain ingame.
+It can for example be used by streamers that want to display thier current progression items to thier viewers
+The item tracker features a few options:
+* You resize the window width to make it wider or smaller, the items will automaticly align properly
+* You can double click in the window to remove the borders
+* You can use you scroll wheel to make the window bigger of smaller
+* You can click with your right mouse button to change the background to a few pre-defined backgrounds

 # Known bugs
 ##### I am aware of these issues, but i found them small enough to fix at this moment
 * Deleting save file does not delete seed representation